|

 On the way out, Mary fell in love with the ship’s captain, Frederick Denhame Gibson.
 His first wife had died in 1861,

 and he had a six year old son back in England.
-Frederick and Mary married at St Saviour’s Church, Goulburn, New South
+Frederick and Mary married at St Saviour’s Church, Goulburn, New

-she died in Chelmsford in
+because she died in Chelmsford in

 1879.